osilander/203.311/Portfolio1-help/Portfolio1-help.md

 The Portfolio Assessment does not require any statistics (although it does not note this explicitly.)

 ### A resource for virualisation techniques
 This is a [great resource](https://clauswilke.com/dataviz/ "no, really it's good").
 Please take a look.
+Specifically, [this section here](https://clauswilke.com/dataviz/directory-of-visualizations.html "kinds of plots presented in a simple manner")

 #### Getting the data into R